 Hello!
 I’m Naoko

-I used to be just like you!
-I was a Violin and Viola Parent who couldn’t play either instrument.
+I used to be a Violin and Viola Parent who couldn’t play either instrument.
 My older daughter loved playing outside with other kids and hated to practice.
 I had to strategize a daily practice that was short and sweet, but effective.
 My motto was: maximum results with minimum effort!
 My other daughter was more docile and had a totally different temperament.
 I approached her practice regimen accordingly.
 Now, many years had passed but they still reminisce our practice times together and cherish those memories.
 I have been teaching piano for 30 years now and professionally play the piano as an accompanist.
 As professional musicians, we spend 95% of time practicing, and only 5% of the time are we on stage.
 In short, practicing is everything for piano learning.
 The real progress actually happens at home.
 Lessons are only a fraction of the time spent learning in comparison to the act of practicing.
-For that reason, I shifted my energy and focus toward parents.
-I received training on parent coaching so that I can not only assist musically but also incorporate aspects that come with parenting.
-Now, helping parents become a competent piano coach at home for their own kids is my passion in this season of my life.
-I am excited to use my skills and experiences to serve piano parents all over the world.
+My focus shifted toward teaching how to practice effectively with minimum effort.
+I received training on life coaching so that I can not only assist musically but also be able to guide through emotional aspect of their lives.
+Now, helping students become a competent piano coach themselves is my passion in this season of my life.
+I am excited to use my skills and experiences to serve piano students all over the world.